-AMENDMENT TO CELLDEX THERAPEUTICS, INC. 2008 STOCK OPTION AND INCENTIVE PLAN as amended and restated effective June 15.
-2017
+AMENDMENT TO CELLDEX THERAPEUTICS, INC. 2008 STOCK OPTION AND INCENTIVE PLAN as amended and restated effective June 15, 2017

-- A. The Celldex Therapeutics, Inc. 2008 Stock Option and Incentive Plan (the "Plan") is hereby amended by the Board of Directors of Celldex Therapeutics, Inc. (the "Company"), subject to approval of the Company's stockholders, to among other things, increase the aggregate number of shares authorized for issuance under the Plan by 900,000 shares of common stock, par value \$0.01 per share, of the Company, as follows: - 1 Section 3(a) of the Plan is hereby amended and restated in its entirety as follows: - "(a) Stock Issuable.
-The maximum number of shares of Stock reserved and available for issuance under the Plan shall be 2,233,333 shares, subject to adjustment as provided in Section 3(b) (the "Share Reserve"); provided that not more than 100,000 shares shall be issued in the form of Unrestricted Stock Awards, Restricted Stock Awards, Deferred Stock Awards or Performance Share Awards.
+A. The Celldex Therapeutics, Inc. 2008 Stock Option and Incentive Plan (the "Plan") is hereby amended by the Board of Directors of Celldex Therapeutics, Inc. (the "Company"), subject to approval of the Company's stockholders, to among other things, increase the aggregate number of shares authorized for issuance under the Plan by 1,900,000 shares of common stock, par value \$0.001 per share, of the Company, as follows:

+1 Section 3(a) of the Plan is hereby amended and restated in its entirety as follows:

+"(a) Stock Issuable.
+The maximum number of shares of Stock reserved and available for issuance under the Plan shall be 4,133,333 shares, subject to adjustment as provided in Section 3(b) (the "Share Reserve"); provided that not more than 100,000 shares shall be issued in the form of Unrestricted Stock Awards, Restricted Stock Awards, Deferred Stock Awards or Performance Share Awards.
+For purposes of this limitation, the shares of Stock underlying the Awards granted under the Plan that are forfeited, canceled or otherwise terminated (other than by exercise) shall be added back to the shares of Stock avards or Performance Share Awards.
 For purposes of this limitation, the shares of Stock underlying the Awards granted under the Plan that are forfeited, canceled or otherwise terminated (other than by exercise) shall be added back to the shares of Stock available for issuance under the Plan.
 Shares (i) tendered or withheld in payment of an Option, (ii) tendered or withheld to satisfy any tax withholding obligation or (iii) repurchased by the Company with Option proceeds, shall not revert to or be added back to the Share Reserve.
 Further, shares of Stock covered by a Stock Appreciation Right, to the extent that it is exercised and settled in shares of Stock, and whether or not shares of Stock are actually issued to the grantee upon the exercise of the Stock Appreciation Right, shall be considered issued or transferred pursuant to the Plan.
 Subject to such overall limitations, shares of Stock may be issued up to such maximum number pursuant to any type or types of Award; provided, however, that Stock Options or Stock Appreciation Rights with respect to no more 500,000 shares of Stock may be granted to any one individual grantee during any one calendar year period.
-The shares available for issuance under the Plan may be authorized but unissued shares of Stock or shares of Stock reacquired by the Company." - 2 Section 21 of the Plan is hereby amended as follows to add a new subsection (g): - "(g) Dividends.
-Notwithstanding anything in this Plan to the contrary, the Company shall not pay dividends with respect to any unvested Award (including, without limitation, Incentive Stock Options, Non-Qualified Stock Options, Stock Appreciation Rights, Deferred Stock Awards, Restricted Stock Awards, Unrestricted Stock Awards, and Performance Share Awards).
-A Restricted Stock Award may provide that any dividends which would otherwise be payable on Restricted Stock shall accrue on such shares of Restricted Stock and shall be payable only upon vesting of the shares subject to the Restricted Stock Award to which they relate." - B. Except as amended herein, the Plan is confirmed in all other respects.
+The shares available for issuance under the Plan may be authorized but unissued shares of Stock or scale added by the Company."

+B. Except as amended herein, the Plan is confirmed in all other respects.

-Approved by the Board of Directors on March 14, 2019.
+Approved by the Board of Directors on March 19, 2020.

-Approved by Stockholders on [ · ], 2019
+Approved by Stockholders on [·], 2020